 Financial filings revenue is not volatile, except for the effects of temporary fee reductions and filing cycle changes.
-We expect financial filings revenue to increase by 2% in fiscal 2009 and remain flat in fiscal 2010.
-We expect revenue related to rule changes, effective September 2008, that make BC-based over-the-counter and Pink Sheet issuers BC reporting issuers, to be offset by a modest reduction in other issuers due to economic conditions.
-We project growth of 2.5% per year over the remainder of the planning cycle.
+Financial filings revenue increased 2% in fiscal 2009.
+We expect it to remain flat in fiscal 2010.
+We expect revenue related to rule changes that make BC-based over-the-counter and Pink Sheet issuers BC reporting issuers, to be offset by a modest reduction in other issuers due to economic conditions.
+We project growth of 2% per year over the remainder of the planning cycle.